 Navigate the internet safely with the following 5 Habbo safety tips:

-The best way to stay safe is by never doing anything on webcam you wouldn’t want your family or friends to see.
+The best way to stay safe is by never sharing anything on social media or the internet you wouldn’t want your family or friends to see.

 If you do share something you regret, it’s never too late to get help.
 We all do things we wish we hadn’t sometimes.
-Even if the video or image is shared, no matter how embarrassing it is, it doesn’t have to be the end of the world.
+Even if something private you shared is shared more widely to people you don’t want to see it, no matter how embarrassing it is, it doesn’t have to be the end of the world.

-3. It’s never too late to get help.
+- It’s never too late to get help.
 No matter how far things have gone, there are always people out there to help.
-You can call Childline at any time on 0800 1111 ((UK only, check here for reporting from other countries).
+You can call Childline at any time on 0800 1111 (UK only.)
+For more information about staying safe on Habbo, go here.

-4. Remember - it’s not your fault.
-Whatever you’ve shared on webcam, the abuser is the only person to blame.
+- Remember - it’s not your fault.
+Whatever you’ve shared online, the abuser is the only person to blame.
 They will be held responsible.
 You won’t be in trouble.

-5. The abuser has broken the law.
-Encouraging a young person to get naked or do sexual things on webcam is a serious crime.
+- The abuser has broken the law.
+Encouraging a young person to get naked or do sexual things on the internet is a serious crime.
 The police will find and arrest the abuser.

 Remember, you’re not alone.
-If you’re too embarrassed or scared to tell an adult you trust, you can call Childline on 0800 1111 or report to CEOP (UK only, check here for reporting from other countries).
+If you’re too embarrassed or scared to tell an adult you trust, you can call Childline on 0800 1111 or report to CEOP.
+(UK only.)
+For more information about staying safe on Habbo, go here.

-1. Protect your personal information: keep your first and last name to yourself, as well as email addresses, street address, phone numbers, photos and schoool information.
+- Protect your personal information: keep your first and last name to yourself, as well as email addresses, street address, phone numbers, photos and school information.
 This way nobody will be able to cheat, rob or bother you or put you in danger.

-2. Keep your friends in Pixels.
+- Keep your friends in pixels.
 Never meet up with people you only know through the internet.
 If somebody suggests you meet them, say "no, thanks" and tell your parents or an adult you trust.

-3. Don't be afraid to tell someone what's going on.
+- Don't be afraid to tell someone what's going on.
 If someone is making you uncomfortable or is scaring you on Habbo, let our moderation team know.
-To report someone, click the Help button in the top right corner of your screen, that appears as soon as enter a room.
+You can report someone from their profile screen.

-5. Be a smart surfer.
-Websites that offer you free furni and credits or pretend to be a new version of Habbo Hotel or webpages from our employees are all false.
+- Be a smart surfer.
+Websites that offer you free furni and credits or pretend to be a new version of Habbo or webpages from our employees are all false.
 They are set up to cheat and steal from you.
-Never type any of your personal details in such sites and don't download anything from there.
+Never type any of your personal details into such sites and don't download anything from there.
 You may end up with a computer virus or keylogger.

 You need to go to use the Help Tool, and fill in a report.
 Give us as much detail as possible so that we can help you.